hiveot/hub/docs/challenges.md

 - How to define API's and data types for use across languages.
 Protobuf has wide support but is very limited.
 It doesn't even support constants. and capnproto are one of the few options

+Again, the W3C WoT standard has this covered.
+Information model serialization is defined using JSON.
+Forms can define the content serialization using the 'contentType' attribute.

 ## Message Routing

 1. How to route messages?
 IoT data can be shared locally and possibly remotely.
 When semi-realtime is important, then some kind of message oriented streaming protocol is needed.
 What is the acceptable latency?
 2. Routing messages is easier as it involves mainly addressing while RPC's are point-to-point.
 3. Some message bus protocols such as MQTT allow bridging of multiple brokers.

+The above questions are resolved using the Hub as a central point of access.
+This does not support real-time streaming data but can be used in establishing a streaming connection between provider and consumer.

 ## Simplicity

 The goal has always been to provide an IoT solution that is simple, secure, fast, reliable, light weight, extensible, and easy to deploy.

-While the last iteration using capnp RPC was fast, secure, reliable, and easy to deploy, it lacked support for javascript and required a rather impressive amount of boilerplate.
+While the iteration using capnp RPC was fast, secure, reliable, and easy to deploy, it lacked support for javascript and required a rather impressive amount of boilerplate.

+The current 'digitwin' iteration has a simple light-weight core that meets these objectives without requiring a large server and lots of memory.
+Deployment is simply installation of a few binaries without the need to run docker containers.
+A mid-sized local hub runs fine on a raspberry pi 2 with 1GB of memory.
+Of course it is always possible to deploy using containers.

 ## Lack of Audio And Video

 Support for audio and video is desirable but is not supported by IoT protocols.
+Streaming media is best done using their own protocols due to their latency and cpu requirements.
+The hub is however well suited for setting up media streams.
+A protocol binding for this purpose is planned.

 ## WoT TD

+While the WoT TD covers a lot of use-cases, there are few workarounds needed:

+1. Enum values have no label/title.
-* no titles for enum values, workaround use oneOf
+   The workaround is to use oneOf instead.
-* no best practices with examples; per use-case?
+2. No best practices with examples for various use-cases.
+   This is being addressed and a [developer resources website](https://www.w3.org/WoT/developers/) has been added.
-* no IoT vocabulary, everyone has to roll their own
+3. No IoT vocabulary, everyone has to roll their own.
-* affordances need inheritance which isn't always support (eg golang)
-* property affordance inheritance depends on data type
+   This remains an issue.
+The workaround is to establish a hiveot vocabulary using the "ht:" context prefix.
+Some better alternatives might be available but this need further investigation.
+4. Interaction affordances are difficult to implement in strongly typed languages like golang.
+The inheritance model cannot be implemented.
+For example, a PropertyAffordance inherits from dataschema but each data type has its own dataschema.
+    The workaround is to define a 'flat' dataschema that contains all properties of all dataschemas.
+Ugly but it works with a minor naming collision.
-* multiple types for same property (single item vs list)
+5. Multiple types for same property (single item vs list) The current workaround is to use 'any' type for those properties that can be either a string or list and use inspection in runtime to determine which one to use.
+Yes, yuckie.
-* forms/protocols unclear (2023)
+6. Forms/protocols unclear (2023).
+This is mostly due to my ignorance and will be resolved soon.
+WoT folks have been very helpful in providing guidance.
+(Thank you!)
+    Things do get a bit wordy though as each action/event/property will have a set of forms, one for each supported protocol.
-* thingID uniqueness; using agentID in address
+* ThingID uniqueness; using agentID in address
+    This is resolved by letting agents use anything as thingID as long as only valid characters are used, and have the digital twin runtime prefix the thing-ID it with the agent ID.